...Local Artist, Surfer & Friend

 Q & A with Andy Davis

 This office-turned-art studio would really just be an empty room with 3 ½ blank white walls if it weren’t for Andy.
 But because of his obvious stoke for art, music and the ocean, everywhere you look is cool.
-Some of his sketches for Skin are lined up on the wall to the left as you walk in, a colorful quiver of surfboards is tucked up into a lofted nook to the right just above his desk (which he doesn’t really sit at much), and a custom snowboard shaped by Gerry Lopez is on deck in the middle of the room, surrounded by bunch of paint testers.
+Some of his sketches are lined up on the wall to the left as you walk in, a colorful quiver of surfboards is tucked up into a lofted nook to the right just above his desk, and a custom snowboard shaped by Gerry Lopez is on deck in the middle of the room, surrounded by bunch of paint testers.
 Never really thought that a blob of black and yellow paint on a Sonny coaster would ever be worth mentioning, but leave it to Andy to make that look rad.
 We grabbed a few roll-y office chairs from the main office and sat down to chat.

 How’s it goin Andy?
 Thanks for meeting up with us!
-We’d love to hear about some of the inspiration or guiding mantra behind your artwork for our Skin Care line?
+We’d love to hear about some of the inspiration or guiding light behind your artwork for our Skin Care line?

 Growing up I was often told “no you can’t do it that way—that’s not right.”
 But that’s BS.
 Art has always been an escape for me to do things the way I want to do them.
 You’re always figuring things out as you go, but I think staying true to what you wanna do and how you wanna do it helps actually makes those things happen in the end.